christophrumpel/larastreamers/README.md

 * [x] Calendar link for every event
 * [x] Twitter integration (tweet when stream is live)
 * [x] Mocking Twitter so we can get off the production check
-* [ ] Archive with old streams
+* [ ] Archive with old streams (in the making)
-* [ ] Approval flow
-* [ ] User can make suggestions for streams to add
+* [ ] Approval flow (use can make suggestions)
-* [ ] Add calendar subscriptions

 ## Contribute

 We welcome everyone to contribute to this project.
-Just make sure to suggest bigger features first, before you spend a lot of time.
+Just make sure to suggest bigger features first in the issues, before you spend a lot of time.
 Please also make sure to `write tests` for what you implement.
 I only merge PRs with tests :-)